06 Safeguarding children, young people and vulnerable adults policy

 authority.

-Low-level concerns are part of a spectrum of
+Low-level concerns are part of a spectrum of behaviour.
+This

-behaviour.
-This includes:
+includes:

 - inadvertent or thoughtless behaviour

-- behaviour that might be considered inappropriate depending on the circumstances
+- behaviour that might be considered inappropriate depending on the circumstances.

-- behaviour which is intended to enable abuse
+- behaviour which is intended to enable abuse.

-Examples of such behaviour could
+Examples of such behaviour could include:

 - being over friendly with children